stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I'm trying to evaluate Hubspot for our CRM solution, but our IP address seems to be blocked by CloudFlare" by @[sitchaba](https://twitter.com/sitchaba/status/1125403797939990529)

+"cloudflare blocking u from playing friend...seems like they cucked you as well..." by @[Unhearddoc999](https://twitter.com/Unhearddoc999/status/1118506406133415938)

 "Why don’t you explain blocking domains?
 You’re pretty good at blocking access to websites." by @[JimInHeaven](https://twitter.com/JimInHeaven/status/1127598018197430278)

 "half the sites i visit require me to do a captcha, and then half the resources fail to load even after i'm successful." by @[adamjogrady](https://twitter.com/adamjogrady/status/1127766600428343297)